 The proposed California HSR System would obtain electricity from the statewide grid.
 None of the Build Alternatives would involve construction of a separate power source, but instead, would require the extension of existing power lines to traction power substations positioned along the HSR corridor.
 Impacts that might result from the proposed California HSR System would not affect statewide electricity reserves or transmission capacity.
-In September 2008, the Authority adopted a policy goal of utilizing renewable energy for all traction power.
+In September 2008, the Authority adopted a policy goal of using renewable energy for all traction power.
 An industry survey in April 2013 indicated that there is sufficient renewable energy capacity to meet the system demand (Authority 2014b).
 Under the 2013 Policy Directive POLI-PLAN-03, the Authority has adopted a goal to purchase 100 percent of the HSR system's power from renewable energy sources (Authority 2016b).
+With these goals in mind, the HSR system in California will run entirely on electricity generated from renewable sources, such as solar, wind, geothermal, and bioenergy.
+Not only will the trains use 100 percent renewable energy, but the stations and maintenance facilities have been designed to be sustainable (Authority 2020).